Taking the right route with Flutter.

 Road leading to the mountains

-There is a lot of good documentation and articles about the navigation, firebase dynamic links, and state management in Flutter.
+There is a lot of good documentation and articles about the navigation, Firebase dynamic links, and state management in Flutter.
 While all of them are clear and understandable in isolation, many developers may find themselves struggling to “put it all together” in the real-world application.

 One of the problems with deep linking examples is that it’s not always as straightforward as pushing a specific route with the parameters, extracted from the deep link.
 For example, the deep link might only be available for users, who are logged in, in which case the user has to go through the login flow before opening the deeply linked widget.